 What is the best free inventory management software?

 Honestly, the best free software depends on your business and your needs.
-But we have some suggestions: if you’re running an ecommerce business, we think the best free inventory management software is Orderhive.
-But if you’re running a traditional retail business, we think the best free option is inFlow On-Premise.
+But we have some suggestions: if you’re running an ecommerce business, we think the best free inventory management software is Zoho Inventory.
+If you’re running a traditional retail business, we think the best free options are Zoho Inventory and inFlow On-Premise.
 To see more no-cost options, check out our picks for the best free inventory management software.

-Ecomdash, QuickBooks Commerce, and Stitch Labs all offer quality platforms for ecommerce business owners, and Orderhive offers a quality free option if you’re on a budget.
+Cin7, QuickBooks Commerce, and Shopify all offer quality platforms for ecommerce business owners, and Zoho Inventory offers a quality free option if you’re on a budget.
 But our favorite inventory management software for online stores is Ordoro.
 Its niche selling features and overall flexibility make it easy for ecommerce businesses to appeal to online buyers and track order fulfillment processes.

 New to ecommerce?
 We can help.
 Check out our guide to starting a dropshipping business (if that’s the model you want to use) or visit our ranking of ecommerce website builders to get a jump start on building your online store.